Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### The average loan amount of the group is a little higher than fully paid ones which makes sense as higher loan amounts are more difficult to pay off.
+The average loan amount of the charged-off group was a little higher than fully paid ones which made sense as higher loan amounts were more difficult to pay off.

-### Let's explore the Grade and SubGrade columns that LendingClub attributes to the loans and check the unique possible grades and subgrades.
+I explored the Grade and SubGrade columns that LendingClub attributed to the loans and checked the unique possible grades and subgrades.

 ```python